yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 ### Libraries
 There are [various deep learning frameworks](https://skymind.ai/wiki/comparison-frameworks-dl4j-tensorflow-pytorch) that can achieve the same task.
 PyTorch is easier for me to pick up as it is similar to Python NumPy in the way that it manages computations, while TensorFlow appears more complicated to me for its similarity to C++ (which I have little experience in).
 However it is still a bit of a challege to write the training codes and to visualize the training progress in PyTorch.

 I came across FastAi which is a fantastic wrapper sitting on top of PyTorch that simplifies the code dramatically.
 It also provides lots of function that makes model fine-tuning so much easier.
-Here is a [notebook](https://github.com/yubin627/ga_projects/blob/master/Capstone_Project/codes/fasti_ai.ipynb) that I attempted on ResNet-34 and ResNet-50 using the same dataset on FastAi.
+Here is a [notebook](https://github.com/yubin627/ga_projects/blob/master/Capstone_Project/codes/fasti_ai.ipynb) where I attempted a simple trial of ResNet-34 and ResNet-50 using the same dataset on FastAi.
 Love to play with it more!

 ## Future Work
-Modify the codes to enable external image input from user.
+- Modify the codes to enable external image input from user.
-Expand the application of the model to other image dataset to build use cases that answer real business problems.
+- Expand the application of the model to other image dataset to build use cases that answer real-world problems.
+I have wanted to join the [volunteer project](https://www.meetup.com/DataKind-SG/events/261014834/?_xtd=gqFypzUzMTY4NDihcKZpcGhvbmU&from=ref) in DataJam to identify water points around the globe.
+Comparing to the 'ideal' DeepFashion dataset, this would require much more efforts in the data preprocessing involving data cleaning, labeling etc.